NabunyaLilian/RestaurantLandingPage/readme.md

-# Food Template Design - A landing page for restaurant
+# HTML Template Design - A landing page for restaurant

 ## Vision